.env

 Template not found

-Container uses a lot of memory
+Container uses more memory than expected

 Long LLM calls time out behind Cloudflare